 Revocable trusts, which are sometimes referred to as revocable living trusts, offer many benefits with the primary one being the ability to control your assets during your lifetime.
 Of course, the other main benefit is the ability to dissolve the trust if and when necessary.
 There are, of course, other advantages as well as some disadvantages that you should consider.

-At The Burns Firm (now affiliated with LS Carlson Law), we want you to make the best decisions about your assets and estate planning.
+At The Burns Firm we want you to make the best decisions about your assets and estate planning.
 During a free consultation, our revocable trust lawyer will listen to your wants and expectations and will advise you accordingly.
 Contact us either online or at (949) 305-8642 to learn more about the opportunities trusts can offer you.